Reiryoku-Technologies/Mida-Documentation/src/documentation/ticks-candlesticks/market-watcher.md

 ```

 ## Ticks listener
-Ticks can be listened through the `watchTicks` option.
+Ticks can be listened through the `watchTicks` directive.

 - Example
 ```javascript